ec363/wet-lab-protocols/Microbiology/Electrocompetent_cells/README.md

 Check transformations worked.

 Calculation of transformation efficiency in colony forming units (cfu) per ug DNA.

+Best practice is to use the same plasmid for each of these tests so you can compare between batches, eg pUC19 or pBAD-GFP.

 * Count colonies on plate or approximate.
 * eg. if you used above protocol and plated 50ul